AsrorOmonov/django-blog/README.md

 # django-blog

 This is a simple blog app completed with Django web framework.
 Mostly focused on backend compared to frontend.
 The user or admin can use CRUD.
 Besides, registration system is also available.
+That means a user can sign up, log in, log out etc.

 After cloning the project, you can install every package manually: